isauraAlmar/Personal/README.md

 • BaseX

 Advantages
 The most prominent advantage, as evident in the preceding examples, is that content is schemaless, or at best loosely defined.
 This is very useful in web-based applications where there is a need for storing different types of content that may evolve over time.
 For example, for a grocery store, information about the users, inventory and orders can be stored as simple JSON or XML documents.
 Note that "document store" is not the same as "blob store" where the data cannot be indexed.

 Based on the implementation, it may or may not be possible to retrieve or update a record partially.
 If it is possible to do so, there is a great advantage.
 Note that stores based on XML, BSON, JSON, and YAML would typically support this.
+XML-based
-XML-based BaseX can be really powerful, while integrating multiple systems working with XML given that it supports XQuery 3.0 and XSLT 2.0.
+BaseX can be really powerful, while integrating multiple systems working with XML given that it supports XQuery 3.0 and XSLT 2.0.

 Searching across multiple entity types is far more trivial compared to doing so in traditional RDBMS or even in column-oriented databases.
 Because, now, there is no concept of tables—which is essentially nothing more than a schema definition—one can query across the records, irrespective of the underlying content or schema or in other words, the query is directly against the entire database.
 Note that the databases allow for the creation of indexes (using common parameters or otherwise and evolve over time).
+J
-JSON-based stores are easy to define what I call projections.
+SON-based stores are easy to define what I call projections.
 Each top-level key for the JSON object may be the entity's projection across other parts of the system thereby allowing the schema to evolve over time with backward compatibilit

 * Key Value